sphinx-software/station/README.md

 }
 ```

-Any class (or entity) can be a subscriber if they implement the `Subscriber` interface.
-`Broadcast` now can send messages to that subscriber through its channel.
+Then we can broadcast a message to the `AwesomeTopic`:

 ```ts
 // ... somewhere in your server-side code